 - There is no Gift Tax return requirement, as there is no present gift

 - The property receives a step-up in tax basis (for capital gains) upon the death of the Grantor

 - If used as a primary residence, the property is an exempt asset for Medicaid purposes (with an equity limit of $668,000 for 2023 if no spouse resides there) AND there is no transfer penalty

 - As an improvement upon existing common law, the Lady Bird Act adds the following clarifications:

 - Grantor may revoke or revise the deed without consent of Grantee

 - Granting of mortgage does not revoke the Lady Bird Deed

 - If a sole Grantee, or a “tenant-in-common” Grantee predeceases the Grantor, that interest will pass to that Grantee’s heirs or beneficiaries in Probate

-Please complete the Contact Form below and a paralegal will follow-up with you soon.
+Please complete the Contact Form below and our Legal Assistant will follow-up with you soon.
 Thank you for your interest in Jarrett & Hoyt PLC.

 You must be logged in to post a comment.